carlosreig/docker-lamp/README.md

 Helper scripts
 ==========

-  - You can install a site from a git repository using `./scripts/install_from_git.sh [git repository]`
   - You can install Drush 7 + Drupal 7 by executing `./scripts/install_drupal7.sh`
   - You can install Drush 8 + Drupal 8 by executing `./scripts/install_drupal8.sh`
   - You can access to the bash by executing `./bash.sh`